PREDICT

 bundle remove sidekiq && bundle add sidekiq --version=7.3.2

-before Knapsack Pro, enable both line and eval coverage:
+, start them before Knapsack Pro and enable both line and eval coverage:

 - SimpleCov